reaktor/Neliohinnat/README.md

 ===========

+## UPDATE 22.2.2016

+The service was update with apartment price data from year 2015.
+The repository was updated so that all original scripts and data were moved to folders ending in `_2015`, and new scripts and data are in folders enging in `_2016`.

 ## Introduction

 Apartment price trends across Finland, on the level of zip codes, based on open data from Tilastokeskus.
-See the interactive visualisation [Kannattaakokauppa](http://kannattaakokauppa.fi/#/) and related blog posts at [Reaktor](http://reaktor.com/blog/asuntojen-trendit-ja-miten-niista-tehdaan-luotettavia-ennusteita) and [Louhos](http://louhos.github.io/news/2015/05/07/asuntohintojen-muutokset/).
+See the interactive visualisation [Kannattaakokauppa](http://kannattaakokauppa.fi/#/) and related blog posts at [Reaktor](http://reaktor.com/blog/asuntojen-trendit-ja-miten-niista-tehdaan-luotettavia-ennusteita), [rOpenGov](http://ropengov.github.io/r/2015/06/11/apartment-prices/), and [Louhos](http://louhos.github.io/news/2015/05/07/asuntohintojen-muutokset/).

 Discussion on [Hacker News](https://news.ycombinator.com/item?id=9503580).